 The other major consideration will be asbestos as it was an extremely popular building material until the 1990s.
 Before any changes are made it is essential you have this checked.
 If any asbestos is present it will require expert removal and disposal, as disturbing asbestos could lead to serious health problems.

-At Capital Demolition we can assist with any demolition projects in the Perth region.
+At Capital Demolition we can assist with any domestic or commercial demolition projects in the Perth region.
 We can safely remove and dispose of asbestos and complete any job with efficiency and skill.
-We recycle as much rubble as possible so it can be reused in other innovative ways.
+We recycle as much rubble as possible when doing commercial and domestic demolitions so it can be reused in other innovative ways.
 Please contact us today for more information on our services.